suhelhammoud/java-course/md/11-enums.md

 DayOfWeek monday = DayOfWeek.valueOf("MONDAY");
 ```

-- Enums implement `Comparable` and are ordered by their ordinal number.
+- enums implement `Comparable` and are ordered by their ordinal number.

 <!-- end_slide -->